Jadhusan24/Python-Sniffer-Utility/README.md

 >sudo python3 sniffer.py "[8.8.8.8] IpAddr" <br/>

 # REQUIRMENT
--Run using SUDO
+- Run using SUDO
--Run using Administration
+- Run using Administration
--pip3 install -r requirement
+- pip3 install -r requirement

 ## The OUTPUT of the PROGRAM